 15. Conduct by any shooter deemed inappropriate, unsafe, reckless or negligent by the Range Master will be considered grounds for removal from the range.

 16. Eye and ear protection will be worn on the range.

 17. Discharge of firearms may produce lead dust.
 Excessive inhalation or ingestion of lead may be adverse to health.
 No smoking, eating or drinking is permitted on the range.

 18. Good hygiene should be practiced.
 Wash your hands and face after firing.

 19. Pregnant women are advised to confer with their physician prior to use of the range, especially where they participate frequently in shooting activities.

 20. Children under 18 are not permitted, unless accompanied by a parent/guardian at all times while on the range.
 Children under 10 are not permitted on the range.
 Children under 18 must be supervised at all times anywhere in the store.

 21. A shooter may police and keep their brass.
 All other brass belongs to the range.

-22. STEEL CORE AND STEEL JACKETED AMMO NOT ALLOWED ON THE RANGE.
+22. STEEL CORE AND STEEL JACKETED AMMUNITION IS NOT ALLOWED ON THE RANGE.